DependableSystemsLab/TensorFI/README.md

 then installing required packages in that.
 This is so that you can deactivate it and return to your original environment at any time.

-First, execute the **install-lib.sh**.
+First, execute the **install-env.sh**.
 This installs Anaconda for creating your virtual environment to run any TensorFI programs.

 After the script executes, source your ~/.bashrc file so the path variables